Hritikraj8804/KodeKloud_Engineer/Linux_1/07_Disable_Root_Login.md

 ssh into the App Server 3: `ssh banner@172.16.238.12`

 Open the SSH server configuration file (usually located at `/etc/ssh/sshd_config`) using a text editor such as `vi:` `sudo vi /etc/ssh/sshd_config`

+Modify the value of `PermitRootLogin` to `no` or `without-password`.
+This disables direct root login.

+- Setting it to `no` will completely disable root login.
+- Setting it to `without-password` will allow root login only with public key authentication.